AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Self-Insurance

 Texas allows self-insurance for motor carriers.
 Carriers must apply and submit materials to the Texas Department of Motor Vehicles to prove they have an adequate net worth and have established an insurance program.
-The minimum collateral is $115,000.5
+Otherwise, you can prove you have $55,000 in cash or get a personal certificate of deposit with the Texas comptroller.

 Car Inspection Requirements